abhi-0122/ATM/README.md

 A simple ATM made in Python by using class and method .
 I am still working on this in order to make this more attractive and user-friendly.
-I have not used Database in this, I will add a dummy database after that It will be the final one.
+I have not used Database in this, I will add a dummy database in order to make it more comfortable and I have to also add some more fetaures in this